lucapette/fakedata/README.md

 {{ end }}
 ```

-By using `Odd` we can create tables with a class name of  `odd` and `even` when generating our HTML.
-Odd takes an integer as parameter which is why we need to assign the return values of `Loop 5` to the variables `$i` and `$j`.
+By using `Odd` we can create tables with a class name of  `odd` and `even` when
+generating our HTML.
+Odd takes an integer as parameter which is why we need to
+assign the return values of `Loop 5` to the variables `$i` and `$j`.

-Beside the helper function `Loop`, `Odd`, and `Even` Go templates also support manipulation with `printf`.
-By using `printf` we can create a custom output, for example to display a full name in the format `Lastname Firstname` instead of `Firstname Lastname`.
+Beside the helper function `Loop`, `Odd`, and `Even` templates also support
+manipulation with `printf`.
+By using `printf` we can create a custom output, for
+example to display a full name in the format `Lastname Firstname` instead of
+`Firstname Lastname`.

 ```html
 {{ printf "%s %s" NameLast NameFirst }}
 ```

 This `printf` will return a name displayed as `LastName FirstName` for each run.

 # How to install

 ## Homebrew